shanf-gh/100-days-of-code/README.md

 **Today's Progress**:
 1. [HackerRank] 30 Days Of Code - Completed 2 challenges in JS
 2. [CodeWars] Common Denominators 5kyu - WIP
+3. [NodeJS] Reinstalled Node JS

 **Thoughts**
 HackerRank
 - Completed 2 challenges on class and inheritance, however there is no more JS challengeds so I had to stop :( CodeWars
 - I am currently 7 kyu, this 5kyu kata is giving me some problems for calculating the common denominator.
 Continue tomorrow.
+NodeJS
+- Reinstalled Node JS to be able to update it correctly

 **Link(s) to work**
 [Code Wars - Common denominator](https://www.codewars.com/kata/54d7660d2daf68c619000d95/train/javascript)